-Appendix 8 MACE Panel Referral Form
+Appendix 7 MACE Panel Referral Form

-Please submit this form via email to CHS.MACE@leeds.gov.uk Referrer's Details
+Please submit this form via email to CHS.MACE@leeds.gov.uk

-Referrer 5 Details
+Referrer's Details

 Referrer's Name:

 Referrer's Agency:

 Telephone:

 Email:

 Date of Referral:

 Child's Details

 Name:

 DOB: Mosaic ID:

 Ethnicity: Gender:

 Address: Sibling(s):

 Is the child open to CSWS?
 Yes / No Is the child open to Early Help?
 Yes / No

 Does the child have a disability or SEN?
 Is the child attending an educational provision?
 (Please state) Yes / No

 What type of educational provision does the child attend?
 (Please state details of their timetable and attendance)

 What service(s) are currently working with the child?

 Type of Exploitation: (please tick) CSE CCE Both CSE & CCE

 Has the child experienced online abuse?
 (If yes, please state which online platforms/names) Yes / No

-Has a Child Exploitation Assessment (Toolkit) been (please tick) (please delete) Yes / No Date of last toolkit:
+Has a Child Exploitation (Toolkit) been completed (please delete) Yes / No Date of last toolkit:

-Assessed Level of Risk: No Risk Lov Risk Medium Risk High Risk

-VRMP in place?
-Yes / No Has there been Yes / No

-Has a Mapping Meeting taken place?
-Yes / No Is the child part of a peer group of children identified as being at risk of exploitation?
+Assessed Level of Risk: No Risk Low Risk Medium R isk High Risk VRMP in place?
+Yes / No Has th an FG nere been C?
+Yes / No Has a Mapping Meeting taken place?
+Yes / No of a p of chi identi being child part eer group Idren fied as at risk of itation?
 Yes / No Has the child been discussed at MACE previously?
 If so, please provide a summary of previous MACE actions / interventions.
-What is the main presenting issue(s): What is happening right now for the child that you are concerned about in relation to potential exploitation? (eg. If the child is going missing, how often, where do they go missing to if known, what do missing episodes look like?)
+What is the main presenting issue(s): What is happening right now for the child that you are concerned about in relation to potential exploitation? (e.g., If the child is going missing, how often, where do they go missing to if known, what do missing episodes look like?)
 Consider what the associated risk(s) are.
 What concern(s) are the presenting issue(s) causing?
 What are you worried will happen to the child?
 What or who are protective factor(s) in the child's life?

-TO BE COMPLETED INTERNALLY:

-Screened By: Date: Has the referral been accepted?
-Yes / No MACE Panel Date: If referral not accepted, please state why:
+TO BE COMPLETED INTER NALLY: Screened By: Date: accepted? ferral been MACE Panel Date: If referral not accepted, please state why:

-Appendix 9 Radicalisation Response Checklist
+Appendix 8 Radicalisation Response Checklist